chemoautotroph/flying-bird/README.md

 # flying-bird
-wrote it as a practice when I'm self-learning js clone the whole thing and run the .html in order to play
+I wrote this as a practice when I'm self-learning js<br>
+You can clone the whole thing and run the .html in order to play